Social Media for Wedding Venues: compelling content and mistakes to avoid

 The Big No-No

-So let’s say you have got permission to take photos yourself of a couple, that’s great, but pick your moments sensitively when posting on social media.
-I’ve heard horror stories from many a wedding planner, one who told me:
+Let’s say you’ve got permission to take photos yourself of a couple.
+That’s great!
+But, pick your moments sensitively when posting on social media.
+I’ve heard horror stories from many a wedding planner.
+One who told me:

-She’ll never forget the day she had a florist post a photo of the bride (with her bouquet) and her father standing in front of the wedding car and post it live BEFORE SHE HAD EVEN LEFT FOR THE CHURCH!
-So there is a potential chance that those wedding guests and most importantly her groom would have seen her in her dress on social media before in real life– that is absolutely not on!
+She’ll never forget the day!
+She had a florist post a photo of the bride (with her bouquet) standing in front of the wedding car.
+The post went live BEFORE SHE HAD EVEN LEFT FOR THE CHURCH!
+There’s a chance that those wedding guests and most importantly her groom would have seen her in her dress on social media before in real life.
+That is absolutely not on!

-And finally, keep in mind the following with your social media:
+And finally, keep in mind the following with the social media for your wedding venue:

 - Make it fun and make it social